Attend an MA Global Development & Justice Info Session.

 Global justice leaders

-Entrepreneurs in business as mission
+Entrepreneurs in international business and outreach

 Mission and outreach pastors